polkadot-fellows/RFCs/text/0022-adopt-encointer-runtime.md

 ## Testing, Security, and Privacy

 No changes to the existing system are proposed.
-Only changes to how maintenance is organized
+Only changes to how maintenance is organized.

 ## Performance, Ergonomics, and Compatibility